Time for some tips

 2. Take one story, create six perspectives

 What resonates with your audience?
 Again, marrying user needs-driven planning with editorial insights is a useful exercise.
 At the BBC, Dmitry Shishkin (with whom we've worked on the Triple N project) said that this was invaluable: “we’d take one piece of news in the morning and ask teams to go away from the newsroom meeting and come back with ideas reflecting all these different user needs.
 Effectively we’d get six different editorial treatments.”
 And, once you’ve got these variants in place you can start to see what works, when, and how.
 As we’ve said before: “because that’s what we’ve always done” isn’t a good enough reason to continue doing anything.
 Sorry.

 3. Get the headlines right

 This is a big one.
 We know that audiences rely on headlines: we all use them to see if a story is worth exploring further.
 If the headline is wrong or misleading, you’ve wasted that reader’s time.
-As Joy Mayer of Trusting News reminds us, many audiences are exposed to news articles on social media where the headline may be all that’s visible.
+Many audiences are exposed to news articles on social media where the headline may be all that’s visible.
 Make it count.
 A/B test it.
 Check the read depth scores to ensure readers aren’t clicking and swerving away.
 If they are, you’re not delivering what they expect to receive.

 4. Pay attention to post-publication activity